CIAD

 Evening: dinner and first night at the Mbororo Camp, under the starry sky of the Sahel

-DAY 4: final morning dedicated to the Gerewol, with the concluding dances and farewells to the Wodaabe clan.
-Afterwards, departure towards the south, crossing savanna landscapes and driving along the Chari River until reaching Ngama, near Bousso
+DAY 4: final morning dedicated to the Gerewol festivities, with concluding dances and farewells to the local community.
+Afterwards, departure towards southern Chad, crossing vast savanna landscapes and following the course of the Chari River until reaching Ngama, near Bousso.

 Evening: dinner and overnight stay in Ngama

-Morning: departure by 4×4 heading north, crossing the landscapes of the Guéra region.
-Arrival in Mongo, the lively regional capital, and visit to local markets and small villages along the way to discover scenes of daily life in the heart of rural Chad.
+Morning: departure by 4×4 heading north through the landscapes of the Guéra region.
+Arrival in Mongo, the lively regional capital, with visits to local markets and small villages along the route, offering an insight into everyday life in rural Chad.

-Afternoon: leaving the paved road behind, the real off-road adventure begins along the sandy tracks that herald the approach of the Sahara.
-Continuation towards Oum Hadjar, amidst sandy paths and panoramas signaling the nearby desert.
-Setting up camp in the surrounding area.
+Afternoon: leaving the paved roads behind, the journey continues along sandy tracks as the landscapes gradually transition towards the edges of the Sahara.
+Continuation towards Oum Hadjar through increasingly arid scenery and vast desert panoramas.
+Camp setup in the surrounding area.

 Evening: dinner at the camp in Oum Hadjar

-Morning: continuation of the off-road adventure through the magnificent desert scenery of the Batha region, populated by fennecs (desert foxes) and gazelles
+Morning: continuation of the off-road journey through the desert landscapes of the Batha region, home to fennecs (desert foxes) and gazelles.

 Evening: setup of the camp at the foot of the arch, dinner, and night immersed in the silence of the desert.